Dysport®

 Jeuveau (also referred to as Newtox) is yet another botulinum toxin injectable neuromodulator that helps to reduce the appearance of fine lines.
 Like Botox and Dysport, Jeuveau also uses botulinum toxin to block chemical signals from nerves to facial muscles in the treatment area, thus reducing the appearance of facial wrinkles.
 Just like Dysport, Jeuveau tends to be most effective for 3-6 months after treatment.
 Jeuveau shows full results after about two weeks, with minimal side effects.

 The primary difference between Jeuveau and Dysport is that Jeuveau relies on an innovation known as Hi-Pure.
-Within the manufacturing process of Jeuveau, an additional purification process of the protein takes place, which is thought to make the formulation safer.
+Within the manufacturing process of Jeuveau, an additional protein purification process takes place, which is thought to make the formulation safer.
 Additionally, unlike Dysport and Botox, Jeuveau is exclusively used for cosmetic purposes rather than treating medical issues such as hyperhidrosis, TMJ disorder, or muscle spasms.

 How does DAXI by Revance compare to Dysport?